 Whether you’re a dedicated runner, a hobbyist weightlifter, or like to ride your bike to work instead of the car, your muscles play a crucial role in all physical activities.
 Therefore, your muscles must be in the best possible condition.

-Stronger muscles will recover faster, but it can also help us be less prone to injuries and ultimately achieve our goals of getting fit a little more quickly.
+It can also help us be less prone to injuries and ultimately achieve our goals of getting fit a little more quickly.

 No matter what kind of physical activity you do, muscle pain is inevitable.